-Sounds simple like any fool could do this, but actually there is far more to buying your first motorhome than you might expect.
-There are some choices that might seem obvious at the start of the process but you might be surprised by how these change as you navigate the purchase of the motorhome.
+Sounds simple like any fool could do this, but actually, there is far more to buying your first motorhome than you might expect.
+Some choices might seem evident at the start of the process, but you might be surprised by how these change as you navigate the purchase of the motorhome.

 One of the most important things to ask yourself is what are we going to use this motorhome for.
-If you are going to live and travel the country then you probably have a completely set of requirements to those people who just want to head away for the odd weekend and holiday once a year.
+If you are going to live and travel the country, then you probably have a complete set of requirements to those people who just want to head away for the odd weekend and holiday once a year.

-What are the most important things to you and just because they are important to you doesn’t mean that they are important to your partner (if you have one)
+What are the most important things to you and just because they are relevant to you doesn’t mean that they are essential to your partner (if you have one)

-- Money: The root of evil and source of countless arguments but a budget is probably the most important thing to sort out.
+- Money: The root of evil and the source of countless arguments but a budget is probably the most important thing to sort out.
 This will allow you to eliminate vast numbers of motorhomes both above and below your intended budget.
-Of course you may want to review things as you move along although it’s important not to overstretch yourselves.
+Of course, you may want to review things as you move along, although it’s important not to overstretch yourselves.

 - Space and headroom: how much usable space do you need can you fit around each other inside the motorhome and if you are over 180cm tall what is the headroom like.

-- Number of Beds: Sometimes its easy to make assumptions like there are only the two of us so one bed will be fine.
-However what happens if someone wants/needs to come away with you.
+- Number of Beds: Sometimes, its easy to make assumptions like there are only the two of us so one bed will be perfect.
+However, what happens if someone wants/needs to come away with you.
 Is there a provision in a larger motorhome to make up another bed.
-Also motorhomes with more than one bed are easier to resell.
+Also, larger motorhomes with more than one bed are easier to resell.

-- Fixed bed/s or make up: If you are only going away on an occasional basis then having beds that you make up from the seating areas probably gives you additional usable space but becomes a real chore if you are spending long periods of time or living in the motorhome.
+- Fixed bed/s or make up: If you are only going away on an occasional basis, then having beds that you make up from the seating areas probably gives you additional usable space.
+But this becomes a real chore if you are spending long periods of living in the motorhome.

-- Storage space: Remember things always look bigger when they are empty is there enough room or a place to store a kayak or inflatable boat if you decide to add one or two later.
+- Storage space: Remember, things always look larger when they are empty is there enough room or a place to store a kayak or inflatable boat if you decide to add one or two later.
 Is there a bike rack on the back or do you need one of these, is there even space to mount one?
 Even simple things like a spare toilet cassette need space.

 - Kitchen space: I talked about compromise earlier and often the kitchen is one place that really suffers in motorhomes.
-Think about what you like cooking, how much bench space do you use, is the oven big enough or even there?
+Think about what you like cooking, how much bench space do you use is the oven big enough or even there?
 Can you fit your pots and pans in the drawers?

 - Shower: Talking about water is there a shower if so can you actually use it, some are so small it’s almost impossible to actually wash yourself inside them.
 You will also need a bigger tank than the minimum requirement to be practical if you are going to shower in the motorhome.